Jake McCarthy Player Props: Diamondbacks vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have the 21st-ranked team ERA among all league pitching staffs (4.51).
+- The Tigers' 4.52 team ERA ranks 22nd across all MLB pitching staffs.

-- Tigers pitchers combine to rank 18th in baseball in home runs allowed (74 total, 1.2 per game).
+- Tigers pitchers combine to rank 20th in baseball in home runs given up (76 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.